Thodd/JMPEngine/samples/tinylike/backlog.md

 ## open

+* [ ] Split new messaeg to history in 2 lines if longer than 30 chars

 * [ ] Inventory UI
   * [ ] Separate Entity Overlay
     * [ ] Uses PlayerState to access Backpack